SherineAwad/multiomicsGRN/devREADME.md

 Imagine many faint, crackling radios (single cells) all trying to broadcast the same station.
 Individually, the signal is unclear — but by combining them, you reconstruct the song clearly.
-That clear broadcast is your **pseudobulk profile**.
+The **TSV tables** are like the combined raw audio recordings — you now have the data ready to be processed into a clean, playable track.

 ---

-# 2. Pseudobulk Export with pycisTopic (Practical Implementation)
+# 2. Pseudobulk Export with pycisTopic

 ## Overview

-Here we **execute the conceptual idea** using `pycisTopic`.
+This step **executes the pseudobulk aggregation** using `pycisTopic`.
-This step takes the theoretical solution (pseudobulk aggregation) and **implements it computationally**, producing the actual files that will be used downstream.
+- Takes the conceptual idea and TSV intermediates from Step 1 and **produces the actual BED/BigWig files** for downstream analysis.
+- Aggregates reads per **cell type × sample**, generating clean coverage tracks for visualization and peak calling.

 ---